JuliaMath/Interpolations.jl/README.md

 ### Scaled BSplines

 BSplines assume your data is uniformly spaced on the grid `1:N`, or its multidimensional equivalent.
 If you have data of the form `[f(x) for x in A]`, you need to tell Interpolations about the grid `A`.
 If `A` is not uniformly spaced, you must use gridded interpolation described below.
 However, if `A` is a collection of ranges or linspaces, you can use scaled BSplines.
-This is more efficient because the gridded algorithm does not exploit the uniform spacing, and is currently the only way to use quadratic and cubic interpolation on grids.
+This is more efficient because the gridded algorithm does not exploit the uniform spacing.
+Scaled BSplines can also be used with any spline degree available for BSplines, while gridded interpolation does not currently support quadratic or cubic splines.

 Some examples,
 ```jl